dvoracek-martin/database-epileptic-patients/README.md

 database-epileptic-patients
 ===========================

-Repository used for server and frontend of the project "Databáze pacientů zařazených do výzkumu epilepsie" developed for university hospital Motol in Prague by students of the Czech Technical University in Prague, Faculty of Information Technology
+Repository used for backend and frontend of the project "Databáze pacientů zařazených do výzkumu epilepsie" developed for the university hospital Motol in Prague by the students of the Czech Technical University in Prague, Faculty of Information Technology